Seattle coalition launches public-safety research project as Mayor Durkan prepares to unveil budget

 “We must significantly redefine community safety … build up community-based alternatives and most importantly, actually invest in parts of the system that have failed our communities for far too long,” the mayor wrote in a South Seattle Emerald op-ed.

-The mayor has yet to reveal where she will scrape up the $100 million, but the coronavirus crisis has created a massive budget gap for 2021, stirring concern about Durkan slashing nonpolice services.
+The mayor has yet to reveal how exactly she will scrape up the $100 million, but the coronavirus crisis has created a massive budget gap for 2021, stirring concern about Durkan slashing nonpolice services.
 Though she recently has expressed interest in proposing a new tax on household income, she won’t be proposing any such measure Tuesday; the $100 million will come from the city’s general fund, her office said last week.

 Durkan announced Friday that she would be convening a task force of community members to recommend how the $100 million should be spent, arguing the panel would include diverse voices and extending the scope of the spending across Black, Indigenous and other people of color (BIPOC) communities.
 The mayor didn’t immediately name the people on the task force, however, and the approach immediately drew criticism from KCEN.